 In the days way back when the shepherds looked after their sheep in the mountains, they would simply take a goatskin filled with Kefir with them.
 They would hang the goatskin over their back and walk with animals.
 As they drank the Kefir they would simply replace what they consumed with fresh goat milk.

 Centuries ago Kefir was made in goatskin bags or clay pots but in the modern age, we tend to use modern appliances and almost any container as long as it is not metal.
-Making Kefir is not an involved or a difficult process and we should not overcomplicate it with our modern technology.
+Making Kefir is not an involved or difficult process and we should not overcomplicate it with our modern technology.

 Kefir In The New World

 In the 1800s, the use of Kefir first spread when the successful treatment of various diseases such as tuberculosis intestinal and chronic stomach diseases became well-known by the Russian doctors, who began studying its properties in earnest.
-Although some studies into the benefits of Kefir were carried out by 19th-century, it was extremely difficult to obtain the Kefir grains then and nobody had found a way to manufacture them.
+Although some studies into the benefits of Kefir were carried out by the 19th-century, it was extremely difficult to obtain the Kefir grains then and nobody had found a way to manufacture them.
 This has not been accomplished yet.

 Commercial Kefir Production In The Early Days